KaliceStudios/.github/profile/README.md

 Kalice Studios is a game development and DevOps security organization committed to creating exciting and innovative gaming experiences while prioritizing the security aspects of the development process.
 Our team is driven by creativity and a shared love for gaming and technology.

 Projects
 In this repository, you will find a collection of our open-source projects, each with its own directory and documentation.
-Some of our ongoing and completed projects include:

-Project A - Description of Project A.
-Project B - Description of Project B.
-Project C - Description of Project C.
 Feel free to explore these projects, contribute, and give us your valuable feedback!

 ## DevOps Security